ossrs/srs-docs/versioned_docs/version-4.0/doc/delivery-rtmp.md

 For more information about protocol of SRS:

 1. About Apple HLS, another variety used protocol, please read [HLS](./delivery-hls.md).
-2. About the different between RTMP and HLS, please read [RTMP or HLS](./rtmp-pk-http.md).
+2. About the difference between RTMP and HLS, please read [RTMP or HLS](./rtmp-pk-http.md).
 3. About how to deploy SRS as RTMP server, please read [Usage: RTMP](./sample-rtmp.md).

 ## Use Scenario